(updated June 30 2017 - added THREE more collections: John Wayne Tribute Collection, 15 Martial Arts Movies, The Best Of Chaplin)

 Comedy Classics (TreeLine / Mill Creek, 50 movies, 3900 minutes) Note: I paid $10 for this at Half Price Books, new.
 This one is interesting in that the box itself is TreeLine however they placed a slipcover over it which is from Mill Creek.

 Giant 600 Cartoon Collection (Mill Creek, _600_ cartoons, 3720 minutes) Note: I got this on eBay for $5 incl. shipping.
 I actually purchased the 100 Cartoon Collection from MicroCenter for $.99 first, but then I found out about the 600 cartoon collection and knew I just had to have it!

 Legends of Horror (Mill Creek, 50 movies, 3604 minutes) Note: Borders went out of sale and they had all DVDs at 40% + 10% off.
 They had the 50 movie packs already priced at a some-what decent price of $14.95, however after the 40% + 10% off, they were about $8.50.
-I blame Dan Martin for purchasing these because he was going to take me out to lunch today, however he didn't tell me and I had an interview today and I saw Borders and thought I would stop in.
+I blame Dan Martin (a co-worker of mine) for purchasing these because he was going to take me out to lunch, however he didn't tell me and I had an interview to go to and I saw Borders and thought I would stop in.
 If I had known about the possibility of free food, I would have skipped going to Borders.

 Western Legends (Mill Creek, 50 movies, 3042 minutes) Note: Another Borders going-out-of-business purchase.
 Again, cost after 40% + 10% was $8.50.